tari-project/rfcs/src/RFC-0205_LedgerTransactions.md

 ## Introduction

-Hardware wallets are secure physical devices used to protect crypto assests and funds by requiring user interaction from the device.
+Hardware wallets are secure physical devices used to protect crypto assets and funds by requiring user interaction from the device.
-These air gapped devices are used to sign for transaction by keeping all the secrets from the transactions on the hardware device.
-If the host machines that run the wallets are compromised by malware the secrets from the transactions are still safe as they not kept on the machine as with normal wallets.
-The devices are very low power and only featuring a very limited processing power.
+These air-gapped devices are used to sign for transactions by keeping all the secrets from the transactions on the hardware device.
+If the host machines that run the wallets are compromised by malware the secrets from the transactions are still safe as they are not kept on the machine as with regular wallets.
+The devices are very low power and only feature a very limited processing power.
 MimbleWimble has intensive crypto operations that are in some instances very slow or not able to run on the hardware wallet at all.
-This RFC describes a way to get around these limitations in order to have fully functional secure hardware wallet integration.
+This RFC describes a way to get around these limitations to have fully functional secure hardware wallet integration.

 ## Background